nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You cannot edit a field that is invalid to the current person type

 Examples:
 *  `edit i/1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the person with ID of 1 to be `91234567` and `johndoe@example.com` respectively.